duncancmt/fu/README.md

 * A base slot inspired by [ERC7201](https://eips.ethereum.org/EIPS/eip-7201) (but not directly compatible with it) to make slot detection more difficult

+### Features the authors thought of but didn't implement

+* The tax collected on each swap/transfer is used to "frontrun" each swap against the primary liquidity pair upon each transfer not `from` it

 ## Restrictions

 FU is designed to still be almost completely compliant with